redhat-cop/containers-quickstarts/sonarqube/README.md

 ### Plugin Installation

-When the conatiner image is built, the Dockerfile has hardcoded list of plugins that are installed.
+When the container image is built, the Dockerfile has hardcoded list of plugins that are installed.

 ### Configuration
 Some configuration settings are well defined, but you can always pass additional configuration using the catchall